 Write that date down, put it on your calendar, put it on your bathroom mirror.
 Whatever it takes to remind yourself that you have a deadline approaching.
-Ask anyone who has worked under a deadline and they will tell you that it creates urgency and pushes you to work harder.
+Deadlines create urgency and pushes you to work harder.

 4. Get a Support System in Place